mx1001/hardops_manual/docs/hopsTool.md

 ![hotkey](img/hopstool/h12.gif)

-When using hops tool w/ boxcutter and racking bevels the ctrl + add mod behavior adds a mod at 60 degrees which is smoother for going to box city.
+When using hops tool w/ boxcutter and racking bevels the <kbd>ctrl</kbd> + add mod behavior adds a mod at 60 degrees which is smoother for going to box city.

 ![hotkey](img/hopstool/h13.gif)

-## The n panel can display your modifier stack so get in there and look at the mods.
+## The <kbd>N</kbd> panel can display your modifier stack so get in there and look at the mods.

 ![hotkey](img/hopstool/h14.gif)